Yosemite Firefall

-The Firefall ended in January 1968, when George B. Hartzog, then the director of the National Park Service, ordered it to stop because the overwhelming number of visitors that it attracted trampled the meadows, and because it was not a natural event.
+The historic Firefall ended in January 1968, when National Park Service director George B. Hartzog ordered it to stop because the overwhelming number of visitors trampled the meadows, and because it was not a natural event.
 The NPS wanted to preserve the valley, returning it to its natural state.
 The Glacier Point Hotel was destroyed by fire 18 months later and was not rebuilt.

-The Firefalls were performed at 9p.m. seven nights a week as the final act of a performance at Camp Curry.
+Glacier Point Firefall

-Nineteenth-century origins
+Nineteenth-century origin

-In 1871, before Yosemite became a National Park, an Irish immigrant named James McCauley hired John Conway to build the Four Mile Trail from Yosemite Valley, where McCauley lived, to Glacier Point.
+In 1871, before Yosemite became a national park, an Irish immigrant named James McCauley hired John Conway to build the Four Mile Trail from Yosemite Valley, where McCauley lived, to Glacier Point.
 When the trail was completed, McCauley built a small hotel called the Glacier Point Mountain House.
 McCauley and his wife Barbara operated the hotel during the summer months.
 In 1883, James McCauley sent for his niece, Elizabeth McCauley, to come from Ireland and help with the hotel.

 McCauley's son Fred had an apple orchard just outside the park.
 His twin brother John told Ranger-Naturalist Bob Fry in 1961 that the Firefalls began spontaneously one day.
 James McCauley often made a large campfire for his guests on the point of the granite cliff that jutted out over the valley.
 All would sit around the fire and talk.
 At the end of the evening, McCauley would kick the glowing coals over the edge of the cliff.
 People in the valley were fascinated by the falling embers and mentioned it to McCauley's sons.
 Some visitors gave them money, saying things like "Here's two bits.
 Tell your father to have another firefall tonight."
 The sons decided this was a way to earn a little money.
 They gathered wood for a larger fire, carrying it up the mountain on their burros.
 James McCauley tied a gunny sack to a long pole and dipped in "coal oil".
 He would light the sack and wave it as a signal that the Firefall was about to begin.
-Then he would kick over the campfire coals.
-Later, dropping the fire from there was made illegal.
+Then he would kick over the campfire coals and spectators would watch from below as the coals fell.
 The park placed a warning sign which read: